Aims & Scope

 Article Processing Charges (APCs)

 The APC for this journal is $1,450 per article for members of the IEEE Communications Society and $1,750 for non-members, plus applicable local taxes.
+IEEE ComSoc membership will be determined based on the IEEE Author Gateway account of the corresponding author.
 This journal has no page limits.

 If your article is accepted for publication, you will receive emailed instructions regarding your next steps.
 You may be asked to upload final production-ready files.
 Shortly after final files are uploaded, you will receive your article proofs for final review, along with instructions on how to review your proofs and submit any corrections.
 Please note that major changes to your article, including the list of references, are not permitted after the article is accepted for publication.
 Please contact the Editor-in-Chief, area editor and/or